Subedi-Sujit/clouddeploy/README.md

 - Application Load Balancer (ALB)
 - CloudWatch Logs

-The primary goal of the project was not to build a complex business application, but to understand the complete lifecycle of deploying and operating a containerized application in the cloud.
+The main goal of the project was to understand the full lifecycle of deploying and operating a containerized application in the cloud, including infrastructure provisioning, networking, debugging, container orchestration, and distributed application behavior.

-This project demonstrates:

-- Containerization with Docker
-- Infrastructure provisioning with Terraform
-- AWS ECS Fargate deployment
-- Amazon ECR image workflows
-- Load balancing with ALB
-- CloudWatch debugging
-- REST API deployment
-- Distributed systems troubleshooting
-- Cost-conscious cloud architecture decisions

 ---